ManojChandran/myApp/README.md

-AWS Cognito
+# AWS Cognito

-This project is a login solution using Cognito Cloud Solution.
+This project is a login solution created with Angular 2 and AWS Cognito.

 # Amazon Cognito